 The primary goal is to provide students with a well-rounded and broad-based background in hydrology.
 Secondly, we will provide advising for students interested in pursuing hydrology beyond the undergraduate degree.
-Upon completion of the required courses and graduation from the Geography department, students will receive a certificate signed by Professors Peter Blanken and Suzanne Anderson.
+Upon completion of the required courses and graduation from the Geography department, students will receive a certificate signed by Professors Suzanne Anderson, Peter Blanken and Katherine Lininger.

 The hydrology certificate program is for students who have a major or minor in Geography.

 Required Classes for a Hydrology Certificate in Geography

 - Environmental Systems: Climate and Vegetation: GEOG 1001